 - Economics -- The more I study economics, the more it helps me appreciate the things I have, the wonderfulness of markets, prosperity, and liberty.
 Next to my Christian faith, I don't think there anything else I have learned that has had a more profound impact on helping me understand and appreciate the things I am blessed with in this life.

-- Where I Live -- I'm currently living in Arlington, Virginia -- a block away from the subway, walking distance to school, and at the footsteps of our nation's capital.
+- Where I Live -- I'm currently living in Arlington, Virginia -- two blocks away from the subway, a 10-minute walk to work, and at the footsteps of our nation's capital.
 I can walk to just about any store or restaurant I want and ride the Metro to anyplace not walking distance from here.
 As far as pure location goes, this is the best place I have ever lived.
 (Although living 20-minutes from Disney World had it's perks too.)
 I am thankful to have a roof over my head, a warm shelter, and a nice place to study, sleep, and relax.
 Being an hour from mom and dad's and even closer to my brother and his family makes this almost perfect.

 Wishing everyone a very happy Thanksgiving!